We're an affiliate

 Check out our previous article that lists down the most common plants that can be health-threatening when ingested by cats.

-Now that you are armed with the knowledge on how to train a cat to walk on a leash, when will you start the training?
+Now that you are armed with the knowledge of how to train a cat to walk on a leash, when will you start the training?
 Tell us what challenges you encountered and let us know in the comments section below.
 Have fun, and be safe!

 Laura is the founder of Furs'n'Paws.
-She is a pet expert with more than 20 years of experience working with dogs and cats.
+She is a also a pet writer and expert with more than 20 years of experience of working with dogs and cats.
 She developed a very strong love for animals at a young age.
 Her passion led her to establish a thriving pet sitting and dog walking business in Dubai.
 As an expert in pet training, behavior, and nutrition, Laura is committed to helping pet owners and pet lovers by offering high-quality information on a wide range of topics.

 No responses yet